-I already discussed briefly about Aptitude which is a debian package manager.
-In this article, we will see it in more detail and also we will discuss how can we use it in different modes, i.e. interactive and command-line mode.
+I already briefly discussed aptitude which is a debian package manager.
+In this article, we will see it in more detail, and also we will discuss how can we use it in different modes, i.e. interactive and command-line mode.

 Aptitude is a high-level interface to the package manager that is used in Debian based Linux distributions.
 It provides a text-based menu that displays a list of packages and allows a user to perform package management tasks such as installation, removal, and up-gradation of packages.
 Actions are performed from a visual terminal-based menu by using a single key command.